-The risks an organisation faces today may be different tomorrow - for example where an organisation enters new markets.
+The risks an organisation faces today may be different tomorrow.
+An example of this is when an organisation enters new markets.
 It is therefore important to monitor the effectiveness of anti-bribery measures and periodically review the organisation's exposure to risk.